chrishumboldt/Rocket-Loader/README.md

 ```

 ## Basic Example
-Below is an example of executing the component complete with required HTML and Javascript.
+Below is an example of executing the module complete with required HTML and Javascript.
 ```html
 <div id="example"></div>
 <button id="remove">Remove Loader</button>